jackamsterdam/jackamsterdam/README.md

  - - - -

-🔭 I’m a Full Stack Web Developer currently working on projects in TypeScript with React, Typescript with Node.js and Typescript with Angular.
+🔭 I’m a Full Stack Web Developer currently working on projects in TypeScript with React, TypeScript with Node.js and TypeScript with Angular.

 📫 **How to reach me: https://www.linkedin.com/in/jack-amsterdam/**